kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 are added to the `KedroContext` and merged with parameters from the configuration files to be used in your project's pipelines and nodes.
 From Kedro `0.18.14`, you can use the
 `runtime_params` resolver to indicate that you want to override values of certain keys in your configuration with runtime parameters provided through the CLI option.
 This resolver can be used across different configuration types, such as parameters, catalog, and more, except for "globals".

-Consider this `catalog.yml` file :
+Consider this `catalog.yml` file:
 ```yaml
 model_options:
   random_state: "${runtime_params:random}"
 ```
-This will allow you to pass a runtime parameter named `random` through the CLI to specify the value of `model_options.random_state` in your project's parameters, like so :
+This will allow you to pass a runtime parameter named `random` through the CLI to specify the value of `model_options.random_state` in your project's parameters:
 ```bash
 kedro run --params="random=3"
 ```